MyPilgrimage/MyPilgrimage.github.io/assets/notes.md

 'What is that?'
 I ask.
 'Did Jesus Christ say that?'
 'No,' he says.
 'Bilbo Baggins said that.'
 ~ Patrick Somerville, The Universe in Miniature in Miniature

-‘I wish it need not have happened in my time,’ said Frodo.
-‘So do I,’ said Gandalf, ‘and so do all who live to see such times.
-But that is not for them to decide.
-All we have to decide is what to do with the time that is given us.’
-~ J.R.R.
-Tolkien, The Fellowship of the Ring

 "Many that live deserve death.